MadalynM/cse210-06-Final-Project/README.md

 # cse210-06-Final-Project

-# Flag
+# Gold Seeker
-Flag is a game where a player dodges obstacles like rock and snakes to make it to the flag on the otherside.
-The player looses points whe hit by obstacles and dies when hit by a snake.
-The player wins when they reach the flag.
+Gold Seeker is a game where the player (#) searches for gold (@).
+The player dodges obstacles like snakes and rocks.
+The rocks will subtract a point when the player is hit by them and the snakes will end the game.
+The player gains points by getting gold.

 ## Getting Started
 ---